 - Processing Citations, Complaints, and Motions

 - Scheduling hearings

-- A variety of other cases
+- Processing a variety of other cases

 The Juvenile Court also accepts filings for Grandparent Power of Attorney, by which a parent places a child into the care and physical custody of the grandparent, without relinquishing legal custody, and which the parent can rescind at any time.